-Our Transport Vehicle, or TV, technology enables multiple modality-based platforms to deliver a wide range of large-molecule therapeutics across the BBB, including enzymes, antibodies, proteins and oligonucleotides.
-This technology is designed to engage specific BBB transport receptors, which are ubiquitously expressed in brain capillaries and facilitate transport of proteins into the brain (Figure 1).
+Our TV technology is modular and enables several classes of biotherapeutics to more effectively cross the BBB, including enzymes, antibodies, proteins and oligonucleotides.
+The TV technology is engineered to engage specific BBB transport receptors, such as the transferrin receptor ("TfR"), which are highly expressed in brain capillaries and facilitate transport of proteins into the brain (Figure 1) in a process called receptor mediated transcytosis, or RMT.

 Figure 1: Engineering brain delivery.
-Schematic of the TV technologies, designed to cross the BBB through receptor-mediated transcytosis, leveraging endogenous receptors expressed on endothelial cells in the vasculature of the brain.
+Schematic of the TV technologies, designed to cross the BBB through receptor-mediated transcytosis, leveraging endogenous receptors expressed on endothelial cells of the central nervous system vasculature.

-The platform has demonstrated proof of concept safety and pharmacokinetic/pharmacodynamic data in mouse and nonhuman primate models, including a robust and sustained pharmacodynamic effect in the brain after intravenous dosing of a TV-enabled antibody, while a standard antibody had minimal pharmacodynamic effect, and robust and sustained efficacy in the brain in a mouse model of Hunter Syndrome after intravenous dosing of a TV-enabled IDS enzyme, while a standard recombinant IDS enzyme had only minimal effect.
-The improvement in brain exposure may enable therapeutically relevant concentrations of our TV-enabled product candidates in the brain after systemic administration, making them potentially superior to traditional antibody and enzyme therapeutics in targeting neurodegenerative diseases.
-Our TV technology is differentiated from other BBB technologies through its engineering approach, which may provide superior stability, safety, and higher exposure of drug candidates in the brain.
+Our pipeline of TV-enabled programs currently includes three clinical-stage programs and more than a dozen programs in preclinical development.
+We demonstrated clinical and preclinical proof of concept with safety and pharmacokinetic/pharmacodynamic data from the ongoing Phase 1/2 study with DNL310 (ETV:IDS) as well as data from several preclinical studies in mouse and nonhuman primate models.
+Preclinical studies included robust and sustained pharmacodynamic effects in the brain after intravenous dosing of TV-enabled antibodies, enzymes, proteins, and antisense oligonucleotides, while standard antibodies, enzymes, proteins and antisense oligonucleotides had no or minimal pharmacodynamic effects.
+These data show that TV-enabled product candidates have the potential to achieve therapeutically relevant concentrations in the brain after systemic administration, making them potentially superior to traditional biologic therapeutics in targeting neurodegenerative diseases.

+Our TV technology is differentiated from other BBB technologies through its engineering approach, which may provide superior stability, safety, and higher exposure of drug candidates in the brain (Figure 2).

-Figure 2: Transport Vehicle technology is highly differentiated
+Figure 2: Denali's TV technology is modular and highly differentiated